Helping Student Nurses Prepare For A Pediatric Nursing Career

 Application & Interview Process

-Applications are accepted online for a new cohort of the S2RN Sponsorship Program each spring, with a June start date.
+Applications are accepted online for a new cohort of the S2RN Sponsorship Program each spring, with May and June start dates.

 Based on established criteria, candidates will be asked to complete the S2RN Pediatric Sponsorship Program application process, which involves submitting the following information: